USDA-ARS-GBRU/GuideMaker/README.md

   --into [1-500]        keep guides this far inside (past the start site)of a
                         feature
-  --knum [2-20]         how many sequences similar to the guide to report --threads THREADS     The number of cpu threads to use --log LOG             Log file
+  --knum [2-20]         how many sequences similar to the guide to report --controls CONTROLS   The number or random control RNAs to generate --threads THREADS     The number of cpu threads to use --log LOG             Log file
   --tempdir TEMPDIR     The temp file directory